 After the voters defeated a proposition in 1999 that would have severely limited the ability to use CAP water in the future, TW completed an aquifer storage and recovery project in the nearby Avra Valley.
 The Central Avra Valley Storage and Recovery Project (CAVSARP) allowed the utility to fully use its CAP allotment and serve a recovered groundwater/recharged CAP water mix that was accepted by TW customers.
 Tucson Water turned around a disaster into a singular success.
 Because of its ability to conjunctively use CAP water and groundwater, Tucson is now one of the more drought-resistant communities in the Southwest.

-Commentary: Marie Pearthree and I are writing a book about what happened in Tucson before, during and after the corrosion problem doomed their new water supply.
+Commentary: At this writing, Marie Pearthree and I are very close to finishing a first draft of a book about what happened in Tucson before, during and after the corrosion problem doomed their new water supply, entitled: Tucson Water Turnaround: Debacle to Success.
 A wealth of material has revealed previously unknown information related to TW’s problems.
-The result of these efforts are much-needed lessons for water utilities on how to avoid TW’s mistakes and how to successfully introduce a new water supply.
-As of this date in 2017, we are finishing up the research and beginning to write some of the chapters.
-It is hard to predict when we will complete the book, but we will be giving papers on what we have found during our research at several venues in 2018.
-Watch this space for presentation times, dates and locations.
+The results of these efforts are much-needed lessons for water utilities on how to avoid TW’s mistakes and how to successfully introduce a new water supply.
+We will be giving papers on what we have found during our research at several venues in 2017 and 2018.
+Watch @CaptDocMike on Twitter for presentation times, dates and locations.